Get Answers To Your Tax Questions

 Will reporting the information on my Form 1098-T increase my refund?

-The American Opportunity Credit is partially refundable, so if you qualify, up to 40% of the credit could be refunded to you, even if you didn't owe any taxes.
-The remaining nonrefundable portion would be applied to your tax liability, but wouldn't be refunded to you if you didn't owe taxes.
+The American Opportunity Credit is partially refundable, so if you qualify, you could have up to 40% of the credit refunded to you.
+This is true even if you didn't owe any taxes.
+The remaining nonrefundable portion is applied to your tax liability.
+However, it wouldn't be refunded to you if you didn't owe taxes.

-The tuition and fees deduction is nonrefundable, so the deduction will reduce the amount of taxes you owe.
-It won’t be refunded to you if the deduction is more than the taxes you owe.
+The tuition and fees deduction reduces the amount of income on your return.
 If you don’t owe any taxes, this deduction won’t provide you a tax benefit.